aravindanirudh/svvst-website/README.md

   1. Add the image file under `src/assets/`
   2. Import it in `Hero.jsx` or where backgrounds are defined
   3. Add the imported image to the `backgrounds` array used for the scrolling animation
-- The main heading animation uses `SplitText` from GSAP
+- Initially, the main heading animation used `SplitText` from GSAP.
+This was removed as it caused a bug in which after the SplitText animation had been rendered, position of SplitText would change

 ### Events section
 - To add a new event: